my style history

 How can you describe the transformative magic of knowing your style?
 The journey I am taking style coaching clients through is one I have done for myself.
 Instead of trying to persuade you through vague descriptions of how happy you’ll be after you work with me, I figured: why not show you?

 It’s been a while since I took a critical look at my wardrobe and my style, and my style has definitely evolved.
-I’m going to put myself through the same curriculum I’m developing for my clients, and show you each step of the way.
+I’m going to put myself through the same curriculum I’m developing for my clients.

 Just like I do with my clients, the first thing is to think about your goals.
 Why am I working on my wardrobe?
 What do I want to learn?
 What am I happy with?